scikit-sparse/scikit-sparse/doc/cholmod.rst

   then re-use it to efficiently decompose many matrices with the same pattern of non-zero entries.
-* In-place 'update' and 'downdate' operations, for computing the Cholesky decomposition of a product :math:`AA'` when the columns of :math:`A` become available incrementally (e.g., due to memory constraints), or when many matrices with similar but non-identical columns must be factored.
+* In-place 'update' and 'downdate' operations, for computing the Cholesky decomposition of a rank-k update of :math:`A` and of product :math:`AA'`.
+So, the result is the Cholesky decomposition of :math:`A + CC'` (or :math:`AA' + CC'`).
+The last case is useful when the columns of `A` become available incrementally (e.g., due to memory constraints), or when many matrices with similar but non-identical columns must be factored.
 * Convenience functions for computing the (log) determinant of the